bnomei/kirby-mailjet/example.md

 Then head over to the example frontend Page and fill out the form.
 You will get an email with a verification opt-in link.
 When clicking on that you will be subscribed to **Newsletter Test** and recieve a confirmation email.

-## mjml, Snippets and Kirby Builder
+## In-Depth: mjml, Snippets and Kirby Builder

-An *master* snippet is used to compose the mjml file code.
+A *master* snippet is used to compose the mjml file code.
 The *block* snippets are used to define repeatable blocks.
 In this example the *master* snippet for email and newsletter share some blocks.
 The controller calls the snippet and stores its output into an mjml file.
 Kirby Builder uses the blueprints to find the right *block* snippet.

 ### Technical Details